istio/istio.io/content/en/news/releases/1.5.x/announcing-1.5/upgrade-notes/index.md

 Mixer is deprecated in Istio 1.5.
 The default profile in Istio 1.5 switches off `mixer` completely.
 Telemetry V2 is the default in Istio 1.5 and it does not require `mixer`.

 If you depend on specific Mixer features like out of process adapters, you may re-enable Mixer.
 Mixer will continue receiving bug fixes and security fixes until Istio 1.7.
-Many features supported by `mixer` have alternatives as specified in the [Mixer Deprecation](https://tinyurl.com/mixer-deprecation) document including the [in-proxy extensions](https://github.com/istio/proxy/tree/master/extensions) based on the Wasm sandbox API.
+Many features supported by `mixer` have alternatives as specified in the [Mixer Deprecation](https://tinyurl.com/mixer-deprecation) document including the [in-proxy extensions](https://github.com/istio/proxy/tree/master/extensions) based on the WebAssembly sandbox API.

 If you rely on a Mixer feature that does not have an equivalent, we encourage you to open issues and discuss in the community.